Minesweeper – How to Play & Beat it

-Minesweeper is a classic PC game that came loaded in everyone’s first computer.
-A total icon in the gaming scene, and a great way to get your thinkin’ on while killin’ a bit of time in your day.
-It’s a lot of fun, but it’s also pretty difficult if you have no idea what you’re doing.
+One of the classic games that came loaded on everyone’s first computer is Minesweeper.
+Minesweeper is a total icon in the gaming scene and a great way to either kill some time or get your noggin working double-time.
+It can be fun, but it can be very difficult if you have no idea what you’re doing.
 Here’s how to play and ultimately beat a game of Minesweeper.

 To beat Minesweeper, you need to figure out how the game works first.
 It all starts with clicking on a random square on the grid.
 The numbers that show indicate how many bombs are surrounding that square.
 If it is just grayed out, then there are no bombs around it.

 Because of this, we recommend that you start with a smaller grid when you’re only beginning to learn the ropes of the game.
 And frankly, since you only get one life, the only possible way for you to beat a Minesweeper game every single time, no matter how experienced you are, is by playing on a smaller grid.

 Once you’ve nailed down the basics of the game, which are pretty simple, you can eventually learn some tricks of your own that will help you beat the game more often.
 Below are some tips on how to beat this classic PC game.

 By choosing to click on or unravel the corners of the grid, to begin with, makes the process of deducing the bombs’ locations easier and more organized.
 For example, after clicking on one corner and a ‘1’ appeared, you’d have to take a leap of faith and select one of the three squares surrounding it.